-England’s rural idyll has got a lot to answer for.
-The sweet promise of bucolia, of quaint English greens and rolling fields and sad shire horses dragging iron ploughs.
-Village fetes and maypoles, hay bales being slung at harvest time, damsels drinking cider from stone jugs.
-Is it really such paradise?
-Or just a big romanticised fib to ease the discontent of city living?
-The fumes from London’s Friday night traffic don’t dampen the imagination of the city’s weekend fugitives.
+England’s rural idyll has got a lot to answer for: the sweet promise of bucolia, of quaint English greens and rolling fields and sad shire horses dragging iron ploughs.
+Village fetes and maypoles, hay bales being slung at harvest time, damsels drinking cider from earthenware.
+Is it really such a paradise or just a big romanticised fib to ease the discontent of city living?
+The fumes from London’s Friday night traffic aren’t currently dampening the imagination of the city’s weekend fugitives.

 The thing is, any of us can visit the countryside.
 You just drive out there, look at it, have a pie and chips in a deserted pub, walk along a B-road whilst getting static off some electricity pylons and then drive home again.
 Piece of cake.
 So it’s also very easy to get it wrong.
-I should know, I grew up in Devon.
-Eight miles from the back-end of nowhere and not a bus, or anything remotely convenient, in sight.
+I should know, growing up in Devon.
+Eight miles from the back-end of nowhere and not a single bus, or anything convenient.

 As long as the M3 is clear you can do the journey to Bransgore village from London in just over 1.5 hours, which is a short saunter when your main point of reference is the cross-London commute.

 And when you do arrive at your magnificent, child-oriented house set in 15 acres of landscaped grounds you are treated to terraces, log fires and open parkland, with a coach house and cinema room and a games room and another cottage if you need more space.
 Oh, and private chefs and beauty therapists just a phone call away.
-The idyll – it turns out – is a very beautiful and achievable thing (albeit on a temporary, misleadingly-pleasing basis).
+The idyll – it turns out – is a very beautiful and achievable thing.

 Heathfield House was owned by Lady Bingham in 1860, whose husband was Napoleon’s jailer and later taken over by the RAF to house pilots in the Second World War.
 It sits at the top of a private-gated driveway, protected on two sides by mixed woodland, an elegant veranda stretching along one side and from the front it opens out onto a view that seems to stretch forever across a vast patchwork of fields, then up the other side until it hits the pale blue Dorset sky.
 From the moment you arrive, this is damn fine living.